 Catastrophic Injury Lawyers Serving California and Surrounding Areas

 Concussions usually occur because an individual suffers a blow to their head or a violent shaking.
 In some cases, people with concussions lose consciousness.
 Concussions are traumatic brain injuries that affect how the brain works and are often temporary, lasting from one to six weeks.
 However, in some cases, concussions may be serious and either have long-term effects or lead to post-concussion syndrome, which includes cognitive, emotional, and physical difficulties.
 If you have been involved in an accident caused by someone else, you should consult a Folsom personal injury attorney to explore your options.
-The California to concussion attorneys at Travis G. Black & Associates may be able to represent you in a lawsuit for damages.
+The California to concussion attorneys at Travis G. Black, Inc. may be able to represent you in a lawsuit for damages.

 Concussions May Cause Serious Harm